jamesdhead/nextcloud-snap-wiki/Connecting-the-Nextcloud-Box-to-the-Internet.md

 1. Use Putty on Window or your Linux shell and connect to your Box's IP or internal hostname
 1. Use the password/login ubuntu/ubuntu

+# 3. Change your password

+If you haven't done so already, you should change your SSH password

+`$ passwd`

+*Note: type your new password twice and make sure to remember it or you will lose access to the Box!*

-# 3. Add your external domain to Nextcloud
+# 4. Add your external domain to Nextcloud

 `# sudo nextcloud.occ config:system:set trusted_domains 2
 --value=your.domain`

 *Note: replace "your.domain" with the domain name registered at step 1*

-# 4. Enable HTTPS
+# 5. Enable HTTPS

 Test to see if you can install a Let's Encrypt SSL certificate